-- The highly prestigious lawyer rating service, Super Lawyers, has selected Thomas J. Ashenden as one of 2016’s top ranked attorneys in the state of Georgia.
+- The highly prestigious lawyer rating service, Super Lawyers, has selected Thomas J. Ashenden as one of 2019’s top ranked attorneys in the state of Georgia for a sixth consecutive year.

 - Thomas J. Ashenden was honored to be named to the 2008 Martindale-Hubbell Bar Register of Preeminent Lawyers following years of being AV rated.
 (An “AV” rating signifies that the lawyer has reached the heights of professional excellence.
 He or she has usually practiced law for a number of years, and is recognized for the highest levels of skill and integrity).